tgambet/musicalypse/README.md

 ## Features

-* Supports mp3, ogg, and flac
+* Supports mp3, ogg, flac and wav
 * Streaming server for your local network or beyond
 * Accessible by computer, tablets, or phones
 * Playlists